 Generally, modifications made to your vehicle are done so for one of three reasons:

-- Garner more attention from people
+- To garner more attention from people

 Enhancing the overall performance of the car will likely cause insurance rates to rise.
-Aesthetic improvements might cause a small increase depending on the scope of the work.
+Aesthetic improvements might cause a small increase, depending on the scope of the work.

 Making the car more practical probably will not cause an increase unless it is an expensive modification like an automatic wheelchair lift.